Vincent-Talen/BIN2-P8/README.md

 - reshape2
 - tidyverse

-To easily install any missing packages the code below can be used instead, which should be pasted and run in the R console:
+To easily install any missing packages the code below can be used instead, which should be pasted and run an R console:
 ```r
 required_packages <- c("data.table", "deSolve", "ggpubr", "gridExtra", "reshape2", "tidyverse")
 missing_packages <- required_packages[!(required_packages %in% installed.packages()[,"Package"])]